ssjkkp/react-webstore/README.md

-Simple webstore created with react
+Simple webstore created with react(work in progress...)